Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces: Theoretical analysis of MDF and EMDF

 which leads to

-\end{theorem} Without restriction on metric spaces and probability measures, Theorem \ref{uniform2} shows that the EMDF has the concentration phenomenon at an exponential convergence rate for a sufficiently large sample.
-This result of uniform convergence over the sample set is essential when we apply the EMDF to analyze data objects in metric spaces as it is the analysis of data in a Euclidean space.
+\end{corollary} Without restriction on metric spaces and probability measures, Theorem \ref{uniform2} shows that the EMDF has the concentration phenomenon at an exponential convergence rate for a sufficiently large sample.
+This uniform convergence result over the sample set is essential when we apply the EMDF to analyze data objects in metric spaces as it is the data analysis in a Euclidean space.
 The other important convergence property of the EMDF is the convergence in distribution, called the Donsker property, which is similar to the central limits theorem. \begin{theorem}[The Convergence of Metric Distribution Process] Let $\mathcal{M}=\prod\limits_{k=1}^K \mathcal{M}_k$ be a product space and $\mu$ be a probability measure on it.
 Define

 If $\mathcal{F}$ is a VC class with VC-dimension $V(\mathcal{F})<\infty$, then we have the Donsker property of the metric distribution process: $ \{{\mathbb{G}_n(\mathbf{u},\mathbf{v}): \mathbf{u},\mathbf{v}\in\mathcal{M} }\}$ converges in distribution to a Gaussian process $\{\mathbb{G}_\mu(\mathbf{u},\mathbf{v}), \mathbf{u}\in\mathcal{M} \textup{ and }\mathbf{v} \in\mathcal{M}\}$, with zero mean and the covariance function: